AlexandreBidon/LoL-Skins-Prices/README.md

 - Add authentification for users in the API
 - Add more tests (mock DB and mail object)
 - Improve the frontend : add a user page to control the account from here
+- Add a way to plot price history for a skin (in the frontend)